Anon0511/hass/README.md

-##Home Assistant V0.100.2
+##Home Assistant V0.103.5

 So this is my config as of now, most likely updated from time to time.

-This costed me approx. 180 hours of work yet, using an RPI 2b which I had laying around since ages now because I never had a usecase here.
+~This costed me approx. 180 hours of work yet, ~~using an RPI 2b which I had laying around since ages now because I never had a usecase here.
-It is using the Raspbian Lite Image without a GUI, pure SSH, Docker Setup.
+It is using the Raspbian Lite Image~~ without a GUI, pure SSH, Docker Setup.
+Changed to Deskmini, Ryzen 5 3400G, 16GB DDR4 3200Mhz CL16 Ram, 500GB NVMe SSD x2, Debian 10.

 This config is still pretty small, not having much integrations, devices, automations and functions.
 Don't consider it as the holy grail since I'm pretty new.
 I didn't even use consistent syntax.
 God damn.